prettyirrelevant/bridgebloc/README.md

 #### Supported Chains and Tokens

-Here's an overview of the chains we currently support along with the tokens they accommodate:
+Here's an overview of the chains we currently support and the tokens they work with:

 - Ethereum: USDT, USDC, DAI, WETH
 - Ethereum Goerli: USDC